airRnot1106/pim/README.md

 # pim

-## a lightweight converter for CSS units (e.g., "px", "em", "rem").
+## a lightweight converter for CSS units

 </samp>
 </div>